EMPLOYEE PRIVACY NOTICE POINT72 UK LIMITED / POINT72 EUROPE (LONDON) LLP

 Changes to this Privacy Notice

-This Privacy Notice takes effect on 18 August 2020.
+This privacy notice takes effect on 19 January 2023.
 If we change it, to keep you fully aware of our processing of your personal data and related matters, we will post the new version to Connect.